-At the beginning of a a fixed-rate mortgage loan, most of the payment is applied to interest.
-The amount applied to your principal amount increases up slowly every month.
+At the beginning of a a fixed-rate mortgage loan, the majority your payment goes toward interest.
+The amount applied to your principal amount goes up slowly every month.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans because interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
-Call Forum Mortgage Bancorp at (773) 774-9040 Ext 121 for details.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+People choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call Forum Mortgage Bancorp at (773) 774-9040 Ext 121 to learn more.

-Most ARM programs feature a "cap" that protects you from sudden monthly payment increases.
-Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can go up in a given period.
-Almost all ARMs also cap your rate over the duration of the loan period.
+Most ARM programs feature a cap that protects you from sudden increases in monthly payments.
+Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
+In addition, almost all ARMs have a "lifetime cap" — your rate won't exceed the capped percentage.

-ARMs most often have their lowest, most attractive rates toward the start.
-They usually provide that interest rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+ARMs most often feature their lowest, most attractive rates toward the start of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-Loans like this are best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to move before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans are best for borrowers who plan to move before the loan adjusts.

-Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan on staying in the home longer than this introductory low-rate period.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance at the lower property value.
+You might choose an ARM to take advantage of a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (773) 774-9040 Ext 121.
 It's our job to answer these questions and many others, so we're happy to help!